IMPLAN JOBS TO FTES & INCOME TO EC:

 IMPLAN jobs include all full-time, part time, and temporary positions (with the exception of the 1985 database).
 When Employment is counted this way, one cannot tell from the data the number of hours worked or the proportion that is full or part-time.
 You may want to convert IMPLAN's Employment estimates into full-time equivalents (FTE) for reporting purposes, or, conversely, you may need to convert your FTE figures into Employment before inputting into IMPLAN for analysis.
 You can do both fairly easily using the Excel sheet named "Convert IMPLAN 546 Employment to FTE and Income to EC 2018."
-For 2017 (536 Sector) data, visit "Convert IMPLAN 536 Employment to FTE and Income to EC 2017."
+For 2017 (536 Industry) data, visit "Convert IMPLAN 536 Employment to FTE and Income to EC 2017."
 These spreadsheets will also allow you to estimate wage and salary Income from Employee Compensation (EC) or vice versa.

 An FTE is assumed to work 2,080 hours in a standard year.
 The ratios in this spreadsheet are based on national averages from the BEA.
 You may notice that some of the ratios are the same across similar IMPLAN Industries - this is due to the fact that IMPLAN has more Industry detail than the BEA data used to calculate the ratios.
 If you want to work with more localized values than those provided in this spreadsheet, contact your local employment security office to determine if they have their own statewide estimates.
 Local data should be reported by the number of hours worked in each NAICS code.
 Match the NAICS codes to the related IMPLAN Code, and divide the number of hours worked by the standard year - 2080 hours.
 This is your local vector of FTE conversions and can be used as described below.